 Unmarked spoilers for Captain America: The Winter Soldier below, as it becomes crucial to the plot of the first season and the rest of the series.

 Agents of S.H.I.E.L.D. (or Marvel's Agents of S.H.I.E.L.D.) is the first TV series set in the Marvel Cinematic Universe, focusing on the organization S.H.I.E.L.D. and taking place after The Avengers and Iron Man 3 chronologically.
 Premiering in September 2013 on ABC, it was created and executive produced by Joss Whedon, Jed Whedon and Maurissa Tancharoen (Joss Whedon also directed the pilot).
-It stars Ming-Na Wen, Elizabeth Henstridge, Iain De Caestecker, Brett Dalton, Chloe Bennet, and Clark Gregg as a very much alive Agent Phil Coulson, with later additions Adrianne Palicki, Nick Blood, Henry Simmons, Luke Mitchell, and Natalia Cordova-Buckley joining the main cast after its inaugural season.
+It stars Ming-Na Wen, Elizabeth Henstridge, Iain De Caestecker, Brett Dalton, Chloe Bennet, and Clark Gregg as a very much alive Agent Phil Coulson, with later additions Adrianne Palicki, Nick Blood, Henry Simmons, Luke Mitchell, Natalia Cordova-Buckley, and Jeff Ward joining the main cast after its inaugural season.

 The series began with the agents investigating and containing various supernatural and high-tech objects and individuals in order to keep the public safe, a task that has become more complicated in the aftermath of the Battle of New York blowing the lid off of their previous level of secrecy.
 The status quo was upended midway through the first season, when S.H.I.E.L.D. was dissolved after it was compromised by the terrorist group HYDRA.
 The series subsequently follows Coulson as his team struggles to rebuild the organization from its remaining loyal elements, even as they are being hunted by the U.S. Army, HYDRA, and other hostile forces of the Marvel Cinematic Universe, as Terrigen Mists empower latent Inhumans and threats both supernatural and extraterrestrial enter the fray.